-Each party's "Preliminary Infringement Contentions" and "Preliminary Invalidity Contentions" shall be deemed to be that party's final contentions, except as set forth below, or as otherwise allowed by the Court.
+Each party's "Preliminary Infringement Contentions" and "Preliminary Non-Infringement and Invalidity Contentions" shall be deemed to be that party's final contentions, except as set forth below, or as otherwise allowed by the Court.

-- (a) If a party claiming patent infringement believes in good faith that the Court's Claim Construction Ruling so requires, not later than thirty (30) days after service by the Court of its Claim Construction Ruling, that party may serve "Final Infringement Contentions" without leave of court that amend its "Preliminary Infringement Contentions" with respect to the information required by Local Civil Rule 103.1(c) and (d). - (b) Either party may amend its preliminary contentions within thirty (30) days after receipt of discovery that it believes in good faith has revealed information requiring modification of the contentions.
-For purposes of this subparagraph, "discovery" includes discovery of all kinds, whether received from another party or otherwise discovered, and includes information and documents provided initially or by way of supplementation pursuant to LR 103.1, LR 103.2, LR 103.3, or LR 103.4. - (c) Not later than fifty (50) days after service by the Court of its Claim Construction Ruling, each party opposing a claim of patent infringement may serve "Final Invalidity Contentions" without leave of court that amend its "Preliminary Invalidity Contentions" with respect to the information required by LR 103.3 if: - (1) a party claiming patent infringement has served "Final Infringement Contentions" pursuant to LR 103.6(a), or - (2) the party opposing a claim of patent infringement believes in good faith that the Court's Claim Construction Ruling so requires the amendment.
+(a) If a party claiming patent infringement believes in good faith that (1) the Court's Claim Construction Ruling or (2) the documents produced pursuant to LR 103.4 so requires, not later than thirty (30) days after service by the Court of its Claim Construction Ruling, that party may serve "Final Infringement Contentions" without leave of court that amend its "Preliminary Infringement Contentions" with respect to the information required by Local Civil Rule 103.1(c) and (d).

+(b) Either party may amend its preliminary contentions within thirty (30) days after receipt of dDiscovery that it believes in good faith has revealed information requiring modification of the contentions.
+For purposes of this subparagraph, "discovery" includes discovery of all kinds, whether received from another party or otherwise discovered, and includes information and documents provided initially or by way of supplementation pursuant to LR 103.1, LR 103.2, LR 103.3, or LR 103.4.

+(c) Not later than fifty (50) days after service by the Court of its Claim Construction Ruling, each party opposing a claim of patent infringement may serve "Final Non Infringement and Invalidity Contentions" without leave of court that amend its "Preliminary Non Infringement and Invalidity Contentions" with respect to the information required by LR 103.3 if:

+(1) a party claiming patent infringement has served "Final Infringement Contentions" pursuant to LR 103.6(a), or

+(2) the party opposing a claim of patent infringement believes in good faith that the Court's Claim Construction Ruling so requires the amendment.